-Giles joined Bijl Architecture in early 2016 as a graduate and works on a range of projects at various stages of design, documentation and construction.
+Giles has been a part of Bijl Architecture since 2016 and works across the design, documentation and project management stages of projects.
+In the office, Giles manages our CAD systems to maximise the practice’s capabilities and to provide quality documentation across projects.
 Previously, Giles worked at an architecture firm in Newcastle, NSW while completing his Master of Architecture at the University of Newcastle.
-As part of his Masters, Giles developed a thesis on philosophical approaches to adaptive reuse architecture and has a personal interest in how we retain and adapt existing urban fabric to meet the functional and social needs of contemporary society.
-Prior to completing his Master’s degree, Giles worked for EPIC, a social enterprise based in Kuala Lumpur that provides housing solutions to the indigenous peoples of rural Malaysia through community engagement.
+Prior to completing his Master’s degree, Giles worked for EPIC Homes, a social enterprise based in Kuala Lumpur that provides housing solutions to the indigenous peoples of rural Malaysia through community engagement.

 Giles graduated from the University of Newcastle, Australia with a Master of Architecture in 2015.

-Natasha graduated at UTS with a Diploma of Design in 2011, a Bachelor of Design in Architecture in 2014 and a Master of Architecture in 2016.
+Natasha graduated from the UTS DAB with a Diploma of Design in 2011, a Bachelor of Design in Architecture in 2014 and a Master of Architecture in 2016.

 Liam joined Bijl Architecture in 2017 after graduating from his Masters degree.
 He has varied architectural experience covering education and aged care projects, research, exhibitions, teaching architectural theory, and freelance design of small residential projects in Sydney.
 Liam is interested in how Architecture can improve normal daily experiences, and believes effective communication is essential to good design.